 Each intake point has an application submission deadline.

 - For May: apply by 1 February

 Can I contact members of staff directly to discuss my future project?

 Yes, contact details for our Postgraduate Tutors can be found above.
 Alternatively all our staff including their specialisms can be found on our staff pages.
 Our staff will be more than happy to discuss any ideas you have at this stage.

-Yes, the University’s International Experience Team are highly trained in this area and will be happy to offer guidance and help.
-Their contact details can be found here.
+Yes.
+Contact the University’s International Experience Team.
+They are highly trained in this area and will be happy to offer guidance and help.

-Can I get help with Accommodation whilst I'm studying at Sheffield Hallam University?
+Can I get help with accommodation while I'm studying at Sheffield Hallam University?

 I have studied a previous degree course with Sheffield Hallam, am I eligible for a progression discount?